-Buy a Cyprus Car or Import?
+Cyprus Car

 Buy a Cyprus car, or Import a car.
 That's the BIG Question?
-Real information from real people.

 Buying, Importing, Registration, Duty Free, Duty Paid.
-You can learn a lot from our family's experiences.

-When our family first moved to Cyprus, we hired a car for the first month.
-We got a great deal with a small car rental company in Larnaca.
-It was the best decision we made.
-That gave us time to look around for a car.
+When we first moved to Cyprus, we hired a car for the first few month while we looked around for a car.

 1. Some of the minor roads in Cyprus are fairly rough.